-Myrtle Recovery Centers, Inc.
+Myrtle Recovery Centers Inc.

 In the second quarter of 2022, we formed a subsidiary, Myrtle Recovery Centers, Inc. ("Myrtle"), to pursue opportunities in the behavioral health sector, initially in our core, rural markets.
-We intend to focus on leveraging our existing physical locations and corporate and regional infrastructure to offer behavioral health services, including substance abuse treatment.
-Services will be provided on either an inpatient, residential basis or an outpatient basis.
+We are leveraging our existing physical locations and corporate and regional infrastructure to offer behavioral health services, including substance abuse treatment.
+Services are provided on either an inpatient, residential basis or an outpatient basis.

-On August 10, 2023, Myrtle was granted a license under the rules of the Department of Mental Health and Substance Abuse Services of Tennessee to operate an alcohol and drug treatment facility in Oneida Tennessee.
+On August 10, 2023, Myrtle was granted a license by the Department of Mental Health and Substance Abuse Services of Tennessee to operate an alcohol and drug treatment facility in Oneida Tennessee.
 The facility, which is located at Rennova's Big South Fork Medical Center campus, commenced operations and began accepting patients on August 14, 2023.
 The facility offers alcohol and drug residential detoxification and residential rehabilitation treatment services for up to 30 patients.
-Myrtle intends to offer outpatient opioid treatment services at its Oneida facility in the future.
+On November 1, 2023, Myrtle began offering outpatient opiate treatment services at its Oneida facility as more fully discussed below under "Recent Events".